745764716/hellowworld/asd.md

 Dear Area Chairs and Reviewers,

-We would like to thank the reviewers again for their constructive and insightful comments.
-We are encouraged to see that ALL reviewers find our paper novel and significant ().
-Reviewers also recognize that our work is well-written and informative (XJRS, ZN1X), and the results are substantial, impressive, achieving state-of-the-art (BtG8, XJRS, dSEG, ZN1X).
+We would like to thank the reviewers again for their constructive and insightful comments, which help us a lot in improving the submission.
 We have uploaded the revised version and responded to all the reviewers in detail.
 We believe that the quality of the paper is improved and the contributions are solid.
 In particular, we would like to highlight some key materials we added:

 >1.
 Discussion on Deep generative models (DGMs) as our related work (Section A.8)
 >2.
 Elaboration on why learning the natural parameter of an Exp.
 Family is intractable (Section A.9)
 >3.
-Theoretical justification of our method (Section A.10)
+Theoretical justification (Section A.10)
 >4.
 Contribution Summary (Section A.11)
 >5.
 List of assumptions made in our method (Section A.12)
 >6.
-The searching Strategy of the norm coefficient $p$ (Section A.3)
+The searching strategy of the norm coefficient $p$ (Section A.3)
 >7.
 Discussion on experiment results of long-tailed OOD detection (Section A.13)

-We understand that reviewers are busy during the response period, we would greatly appreciate it if the reviewers can kindly advise if our responses solve their concerns.
+We understand that reviewers are busy during the response period, we would greatly appreciate it if the reviewers could kindly advise if our responses solve their concerns.
 If there are any other suggestions/questions, we will try our best to provide satisfactory answers.
 We are looking forward to any further discussion with the reviewers.
 Thank you for your time.

 Best regards,